6 Signs Your Home May Need Main Water Line Repair in Matthews, NC

 4. A Spike in Your Water Bill

-An unexpected jump in your water bill, especially when your usage habits haven’t changed, often points to water escaping somewhere it shouldn’t.
-Main water line leaks can waste significant amounts of water every day without making themselves obvious inside the home.
-If your bill has climbed without explanation, pairing it with any of the other signs on this list is a good reason to schedule a thorough water leak detection and repair evaluation.
+An unexpected jump in your monthly water bill, especially when your usage habits have not changed, often points to water escaping somewhere it should not be.
+Main water line leaks can waste significant volumes of water every day without making themselves obvious inside the home.

 5. Cracks in Your Foundation or Driveway